coniferconifer/AIR-BENTO/README.md

 ## Dust sensor SHARP GP2Y1014AU0F or maybe GP2Y1010AU0F
 - analog voltage output 0-3.7V
 - Vo output is connected to ESP32 ADC33 port
-- LED is driven by NPN transister 2N5551 from GPIO39
+- internal LED is driven by NPN transister 2N5551 from GPIO39
 - Vo output goes up to 3.7V, so Vo is clipped by shotkey diode 1N5819 to protect GPIO33.

 ## GY-68 BMP180 pressure sensor (Apr/30/2018)
 - connected via I2C (GPIO21 as SDA , GPIO22 as SCL)
 - GY-68 BMP180 has 3.3V linear regulator on board and SDA,SCL are pulled up to 3.3V,
-  so, I supply 5V to VCC pin. (depending on your hardare)
+  so, I supply 5V to VCC pin. (depending on your hardware)

 ## AIR BENTO posts sensor values to MQTT server via WiFi
 - ThingsBoard is recommended to visualize data by its dashboard.
   I'm running ThingsBoard on Raspberry pi.

 ## AIR BENTO broadcasts sensor values as bluetooth device name
-- in case there is no WiFi AP available
+- in case there is no WiFi AP available,
--

 Mobile phone users near AIR BENTO can read out sensor values without application.
-##

 ## License: Apache License v2